JonasCasper/jonascasper.github.io/_pages/about.md

 **Hi!**

-I am an Economics PhD Student at [LMU Munich](https://www.econ.lmu.de/en/) with a research interest in spatial & urban economics and trade.
+I am an Economics PhD Student at [LMU Munich](https://www.econ.lmu.de/en/) with a research interest in trade, spatial, & urban economics.
+I will be on the upcoming academic job market.

 You can find my CV [here](https://jonascasper.github.io/files/CV_JC.pdf).

 # Research
 ## Working Papers
+**"Unproductive Exporters"**

+Job Market Paper, draft available soon

+*Abstract*

+This paper examines "only-exporters," firms that sell almost exclusively abroad while forgoing their domestic market.
+About 19\% of exporters across countries are only-exporters, a pattern particularly prevalent in developing economies.
+These only-exporters are typically among the least productive firms and are most common in large, low-income countries with high trade integration.
+A model with non-homothetic preferences rationalizes these facts, showing that only-exporters emerge when low domestic income or intense domestic competition pushes them to serve richer, smaller, and less integrated foreign markets.
+Analyzing China’s WTO accession reveals that trade liberalization increases the share of these firms, reallocating market share toward the least productive firms.
+Consequently, aggregate productivity gains from trade disappear and, in some industries, can even become negative.

 **"Export Induced Spatial Divergence"** joint with [Lei Li](https://lei-li-economics.weebly.com/) and [Jinfeng Luo](https://sites.google.com/view/jinfengluo/home) [(PDF)](https://jonascasper.github.io/files/EISD_202310.pdf)

 *Abstract*